team23/b5/docs/03_common_tasks.md

 ### Database handling

+* db:init - Initialize an empty DB from scratch
 * db:download - Download DB from server, might strip some tables for easy usage.
 * db:export - Export the local database.
 * db:import - Import a database dump.